 For more information on Live from the Lab (how to get involved or how to see the show), you can email firstname.lastname@example.org

-For more information on upcoming shows, auditions and more or friend and follow us on our social media pages on Facebook, IG and Twitter.
+For more information on upcoming shows, auditions, and more, follow us on Facebook and Instagram.